Mafdet

 Mafdet (also Mefdet, Maftet) was a goddess in the ancient Egyptian religion.
 She was often depicted wearing a skin of a cheetah, and protected against the bite of snakes and scorpions.
-She is part of the ancient Egyptian deities during the First Dynasty of Egypt.
+She was part of the pantheon of ancient Egyptian deities that was prominent during the First Dynasty of Egypt.
 She was prominent during the reign of pharaoh Den whose image appears on stone vessel fragments from his tomb and is mentioned in a dedicatory entry in the Palermo Stone.
 Mafdet was the deification of legal justice, or possibly of capital punishment.
 She was associated with the protection of the king's chambers and other sacred places, and with protection against venomous animals, which were seen as transgressors against Maat.
-In the Pyramid Texts of the Old Kingdom of Egypt, she is mentioned as protecting the sun god Ra from venomous snakes.
+In the Pyramid Texts of the Old Kingdom of Egypt, she was mentioned as protecting the sun god Ra from venomous snakes.

 Roles in Egypt

 Mafdet defended Ra from threats during his daily voyage.
 She would hunt by night (earning the epithet "Piercer of Darkness") and ensure the coming of dawn.

 When Osiris was separated into pieces, Mafdet protected him while she helped bind the pieces together.

 Depictions in royal tombs associate the symbol of Mafdet with the symbol of Anubis, suggesting that Mafdet accompanied the gods as a hunter or executioner while Anubis fulfilled his role as messenger and attendant.